 And so the Horserace Betting Levy Regulations came into power, which ensured offshore bookies that offered markets to UK based punters were also charged for the levy.

-The Levy contribution is calculated as 10% of all gross profit made over £500,000 per year (which runs from April-march for the purposes of the calculation), a rule set out in by s.27A of the Betting, Gaming and Lotteries Act 1963.
+The Levy contribution is calculated as 10% of all gross earnings made over £500,000 per year (which runs from April-march for the purposes of the calculation), a rule set out in by s.27A of the Betting, Gaming and Lotteries Act 1963.

 All of the cash is then distributed to key areas within horse racing, from prize money to compliance, training and research, as well as grants to racecourses and other projects within the sport.